BlueprintAssist/blueprintassist.github.io/docs/miscellaneous/faq.md

 ## Building the plugin for a custom Unreal version

+If you are familiar with powershell scripts and would like to migrate to a custom engine, check out [Xist's powershell script](https://github.com/XistGG/UnrealXistTools#migrateuemarketplacepluginps1)

+Otherwise you can follow the instructions below:

 1. Download the plugin through the marketplace for a UE version you have currently have
-2. Open the command prompt
+2. Open the command prompt (I have had issues in the past with powershell)
 3. Run this command to build the plugin

     `%UNREAL_DESIRED%/Engine/Build/BatchFiles/RunUAT.bat" BuildPlugin -Plugin="%UNREAL_CURRENT%/Engine/Plugins/Markeplace/BlueprintAssist/BlueprintAssist.uplugin" -Package="%OUT_LOCATION%" -CreateSubFolder`